-4.3 SAFETY PRECAUTIONS 4.3.1 ROUTINE OPERATIONS
+4.3 SAFETY PRECAUTIONS

+4.3.1 ROUTINE OPERATIONS

-Due to the flammability of methanol vapor, static electricity may ignite it.
+Safety precautions are required both for toxicity and flammability.
+Vapor pressure and vapor flammability are such that discharge of static electricity can ignite vapor concentrations that are within the flammable range.
 Therefore, grounding and bonding should always be applied when there is a potential for static electricity, and is required for all equipment.
 Carbide-tipped clamps (to ensure good contact through paint) and dip tube filling are generally used to guard against ignition from static electricity.

-The following is a recommended list of additional safety precautions to take.
+The following is a recommended list of additional safety precautions.
 Special or high-hazard operations may require additional precautions and are addressed in the next section.

-- Smoking must be prohibited. - Vehicle access should be strictly controlled. - Ventilation must be sufficient to cope with the maximum expected vapor levels in buildings. - Positive pressure may be required for methanol-free areas, such as control, switch and smoking rooms. - Storage tank vents to atmosphere should be sized for fireheated emergency vapor release. - •Electrical equipment must be explosion-proof to meet national electrical code requirements. - Alcohol-resistant Aqueous Film-forming Foam (AR-AFFF) with 6% foam proportioning (with water) equipment is advised for use on methanol fires. - Dry chemical extinguishers should be accessible for small fires.
-An adequate supply of handheld and wheeled types should be available. - Hydrants should be strategically placed with adequate hoses. - Small spills should be remediated with sand, earth, or other non-combustible absorbent material, and the area then flushed with water.
+- Smoking must be prohibited. - Vehicle access should be strictly controlled. - Ventilation must be sufficient to cope with the maximum expected vapor levels in buildings. - Positive pressure may be required for methanol-free areas, such as control, switch and smoking rooms. - Storage tank vents to atmosphere should be sized for fire-heated emergency vapor release. - Electrical equipment must be explosion-proof to meet national electrical code requirements. - Alcohol-resistant Aqueous Film-forming Foam (AR-AFFF) with 6% foam proportioning (with water) equipment is advised for use on methanol fires. - Dry chemical extinguishers should be accessible for small fires.
+An adequate supply of handheld and wheeled types should be available. - Fire Hydrants should be strategically placed with adequate hose diameter, sufficient hose length, and appropriate misting nozzles. - Small spills should be remediated with sand, earth, or other non-combustible absorbent material, and the area then flushed with water.
 Larger spills should be diluted with water and diked for later disposal. - Lighting should be grounded.
-Tall vessels and structures should be fitted with lightning conductors that are securely grounded.
+Tall vessels and structures should be fitted wit h lightning conductors that are securely grounded.